JetBrains/guide/site/webstorm/tips/lookup-parameters/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 Need to quickly look up the names of parameters in methods and functions?
-  Place the caret

-  anywhere within the call of a method or function and press *Cmd+P/Ctrl+P*.
+Place the caret anywhere within the call of a method or function and press *Cmd+P/Ctrl+P*.
----